kavitshah8/thesis/README.md

 * To simulate ACK, NACK trees from given commitment trees & run verification algorithm.
 * To create all possible commitment trees from given aggregation tree.

+#### Latest

+* Development is done on kavitdev branch and after manual testing it is pushed to master branch.
+Checkout kavitdev branch for latest version.